 Also, deadlines vary from court to court.
 For example, defendants who wish to seek review of an adverse decision of a New Jersey Municipal Court have 20 days to commence the appeals process.
 In the Federal system, a defendant has 14 days from the date of the sentencing hearing to seek appellate review.
 In New York State, the deadline is 30 days.
 The paperwork that has to be filed, and the manner in which it is filed and served vary from court to court.

 Aside from stating the applicable deadlines for each of these courts, the foregoing also illustrates the detailed nature of appellate work.
-It is therefore important to work with an appellate attorney who knows the rules for the court that will hear the appeal.
+It is therefore important to work with an appellate attorney in New Jersey who knows the rules for the court that will hear the appeal.
 In this regard, nothing beats experience.

 Few things are more disheartening for an appellate lawyer than learning during the first encounter with the client that the time for commencing the appeal has long since expired.
 A basic mistake that was made before the process even started has now resulted in the possible loss of appellate rights.
 This could have been avoided by the prompt retention of an appellate attorney soon after the return of the guilty verdict.
 Protect your rights by acting quickly to retain an appellate attorney.

 James S. Friedman, LLC, represents criminal defendants in the State and Federal appeals court in New Jersey.
 If you are seeking to appeal a criminal conviction from the New Jersey Superior Court, or from the United States District Court in New Jersey, contact us online or call us toll free at 800-361-6554 to discuss your appellate rights.